 Also included in the mission is a request for a personal guard.
 We have a student coming here in September as a First Year.
 His name is Harry Potter, and he is a very famous child in our world.
 Due to certain circumstances, it seems likely that one or more Dark wizards may make an attempt on his life during the school year.

 I would like again to stress the importance that these shinobi be very skilled.
 The item, should it fall into the wrong hands, could create chaos in the Wizarding world and perhaps the Hidden Continent as well.
 Also, so as not to attract a large amount of attention from Dark Wizards, they would be required to complete this mission in the guise of an older student or, if necessary, a teacher.

-Rest assured, you will be paid in full once you agree to send the minimum amount of shinobi required with my messengers, Severus Snape and Minerva McGonagall, and if, at the end of the year, the object in question is still safe, I will 'tip' you with half of the original price, so send me your best.
-I am relying on you- I beg you, don't disappoint me.
+The full details of the mission as necessary for the briefing follow this message.
+This message will self-destruct when read, so be attentive.
+Rest assured, you will be paid in full once you agree to send the minimum amount of shinobi required with my messengers, Severus Snape and Minerva McGonagall.
+If, at the end of the year, the object in question is still safe, I will pay a full half of the original price in addition to the basic mission pay.
+Send me your best.
+I am relying on you- I beg you, do not disappoint me.

 Sarutobi frowned, and let the scroll roll closed on its own.
 "He wants me to send my best, but I'm afraid that just isn't possible.
 We are in the middle of a war, and we need every ninja that we have.
-We can't simply send off our elite to guard a stone for you."
+We can't simply send off our elite to guard your item, however powerful it may be."

-"I can give you one ninja, but that's it.
-The war isn't an elaborate ruse- funding is useless if the village is destroyed."
+"I can give you one ninja, but that's it."

 She gave him a 'look'.